 Other trees in Cathays Park were also protected by the agreement, the relevant terms of which were:

-A hundred years later during the 1970s Cardiff lost over 1,000 elm trees to dutch elm disease, including those forming the historic avenues in Cathays Park and Pontcanna Fields.
-In December 2004 100 disease-resistant elm saplings ('New Horizon' Elms) were planted to form a new avenue in Pontcanna Fields as part of Cardiff's designation as European City of the Elm 2005.
-The Cathays Park elms have been replaced with Caucasian lime trees (Tilia x euchlora).
+A hundred years later during the 1970s Cardiff lost over 1,000 Elm trees to Dutch Elm Disease, including those forming the historic avenues in Cathays Park and Pontcanna Fields.
+In December 2004 100 disease-resistant 'New Horizon' Elms were planted to form a new avenue in Pontcanna Fields to mark Cardiff's centenary as a city and its Golden Jubilee as the capital of Wales.
+The majority of these trees were donated by Hillers Nurseries as part of Cardiff's designation as European City of the Elm 2005.
+The Cathays Park Elms have been replaced with Caucasian lime trees (Tilia x euchlora).

 Other notable tree avenues in Cardiff include: